nmaisonneuve/gsv_downloader/README.md

 require 'rubygems'
 require 'gsv_downloader'

-# the area validator function to delimite the scrawling
+# the area validator function to delimite the crawling
 # to a given (geographical) area
 # @param json_response  = the metadata of a PanoID (json)
 # @return false or true whether this panoID is accepted or not.